bitcoin-sv/minerid-reference/README.md

 ## Example Miner Code

+The [examples/testMiner.js](examples/testMiner.js) script contains basic code needed to:
+- create dataRefs and miner-info transactions
-The [examples/testMiner.js](examples/testMiner.js) file contains basic code needed to generate a coinbase transaction that has a miner-info coinbase output in it by calling the first API [endpoint](#1-get-opreturnaliasblockheight0-9) and then adding that output to its coinbase transaction.
+- generate a miner ID coinbase transaction that has a miner-info coinbase output in it
+- mine a miner ID block

+> Note: The script requires an extra configuration.
+Please, read the _Prerequisites_ section in the script.

 1. Generate MinerId:
     ```console
     $ npm run cli -- generateminerid -n testMiner
     ```

-2. Create Miner ID Coinbase Transaction:
+2. Create a miner ID coinbase transaction and mine a miner ID block:
     ```console
     $ node examples/testMiner.js
     ```